 1. To earn the MA, a student must have been accepted into the English Graduate Program in regular admission status.
-The student must be recognized as a degree candidate by filing a declaration of major form after completing twelve to fifteen hours of coursework, including ENGL 5330, Graduate Research: Methods and Theories.

 2. A student has six years to complete the MA degree from the date of initial enrollment for graduate credit.
 After the expiration of the time limit, courses from the first term will expire; courses will continue to expire each subsequent term.
 A student who returns to the program after the expiration date will have to retake the expired classes.